StarArisingBot-Project/StarArisingBot/README.md

 # StarArisingBot
-📗 • A small customizable bot developed for Discord.
+📗 • A small moldable and customizable bot made for discord using the DSharpPlus library that focuses on fun and story generators.